Read replicas in Azure Database for PostgreSQL - Flexible Server

 Monitor replication

-We recommend setting alert rules for storage used or storage percentage, as well as for replication lags, when they exceed certain thresholds so that you can proactively act, increase the storage size and delete lagging read replicas.
-For example, you can set an alert if the storage percentage exceeds 80% usage, as well on the replica lag being higher than 1h.
-The Transaction Log Storage Used metric will show you if the WAL files accumulation is the main reason of the excessive storage usage.
+We recommend setting alert rules for storage used or storage percentage, and for replication lags, when they exceed certain thresholds so that you can proactively act, increase the storage size, and delete lagging read replicas.
+For example, you can set an alert if the storage percentage exceeds 80% usage, and if the replica lag is higher than 5 minutes.
+The Transaction Log Storage Used metric shows you if the WAL files accumulation is the main reason of the excessive storage usage.

 The Max Physical Replication Lag metric shows the lag in bytes between the primary and the most-lagging replica.
 This metric is applicable and available on the primary server only, and will be available only if at least one of the read replicas is connected to the primary.
 The lag information is present also when the replica is in the process of catching up with the primary, during replica creation, or when replication becomes inactive.

 The Read Replica Lag metric shows the time since the last replayed transaction.
-For instance if there are no transactions occurring on your primary server, and the last transaction was replayed 5 seconds ago, then the Read Replica Lag will show 5 second delay.
+For instance if no transactions are occurring on your primary server, and the last transaction was replayed 5 seconds ago, then the Read Replica Lag shows 5-second delay.
 This metric is applicable and available on replicas only.

 Set an alert to inform you when the replica lag reaches a value that isn’t acceptable for your workload.